fabienDaou/dataiku/README.md

 BountyHunter has a ForeignKey constraint on Scenario:Id.
 ```

 **For simplicity**, this is an in-memory relational database, so if you restart the webapp, you will lose your scenarios.
 Because I used a well known ORM (EntityFramework), it is easy to use a different relational database.
+Likewise, another type of storage could be used (NoSql (I considered MongoDb to store scenario but found it faster to use the in memory db)).
-However, this prevents me from creating relations between the routes and the planets of the bounty hunters which could lead to invalid scenarios being accepted (scenario with an unknown planet).
+However, having a different storage for scenarios prevent me from creating relations between the routes and the planets of the bounty hunters which could lead to invalid scenarios being accepted (scenario with an unknown planet).
 I added validation for this, but in a context of a team or simply the addition of a bug in the validation it could lead to corrupt data (unit tests help here to have some guarantee).

-# Technologies used
-## WebServer
-- AspNetCore, .Net6
-- Akka .Net
-- Entity Framework (ORM)
-## Front
-- Vue3
-- VueRouter, for view navigation
-- Vuex, for state management
-- Vuetify, component library
-- TypeScript

-## Backend architecture
-This is a monolithic application.
-Details about the scenarios are stored in an in memory database.
-Because I used EntityFramework, it would be easy to configure another relational database.
-In the same spirit, database access is done in classes implementing interfaces.
-In case, we need to evolve to another kind of persistence (NoSQL database (I considered MongoDb to store scenario but found it faster to use the in memory db).
-Implementation would be pretty trivial.

 ## Best odds algorithm
-First thoughts were about using some kind of path finding algorithm.
+First thoughts were using some kind of path finding algorithm.
 I considered Dijkstra that can give use the shortest path and somehow put some weights also on the odds of encoutering bounty hunters.
 But I could not prove this would give me the best solution everytime.
 Therefore I went ahead and considered all possible scenarios when on a planet (staying put, refueling, moving to all nearby planets).
 Initially, the structure holding the unfinished itineraries was a queue.
 And it was growing large fast, so I was worried about RAM usage.
-I thought there must be quite some overlapping states, so I changed it to a hash set which greatly improved metrics such as: max size of set and number of loops.
+I noticed there must be quite some overlapping states, so I changed it to a hash set which greatly improved metrics such as: max size of set and number of loops.
+Check the following:

 ```
 example1